JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 An example of this use case is available at: https://github.com/JupiterOne/jupiterone-client-nodejs/tree/main/examples/sync-api

 This guide assumes that you have run the example above.
-This is necessary because of the need for ephemeral data that is owned by an `integration-managed` source.
-The example creates data that is controlled by the `integration-managed` source, creates data that is controlled the `api` source, and creates a relationship between those two entities.
+This step is necessary because of the need for ephemeral data that is owned by an `integration-managed` source.
+The example creates data that is controlled by the `integration-managed` source, creates data that is controlled the `api` source, and creates a relationship between those two assets.

-## Acquiring Data in the Graph to Form Our Relationships
+## Acquiring Data in the Graph to Form Relationships

-The next step in the guide is to acquire `integration-managed` data from J1.
+The next step is to acquire `integration-managed` data from J1.
 If you have run the example scenario above, you should have newly-created [CodeRepos](https://github.com/JupiterOne/jupiterone-client-nodejs/blob/main/examples/sync-api/src/data/code-repos.json) in your graph to query.
 The example code uploads this data in an `integration-managed` scope.
-This enables us to work with data that is outside of your scope (`api`).
+This upload enables us to work with data that is outside of your scope (`api`).

 ```
 FIND github_repository